QuentinRa/oneaudit/README.md

 #### Generate A List Of Targets

 We can compute a list of targets from OSINT results.
+You can use either or both `osint.json` and `contacts.json`.
+Having the two of them would result in more targets.

 ```powershell
 # one domain